phetsims/phet-info/doc/phet-software-design-patterns.md

     }, options );

     var slider = new HSlider( new Property(), new Range(), options.hsliderOptions );
+    ...
+    super( options );
   }
   ...
 }
 ```

 In some cases, dependency injection is an appropriate alternative, see https://github.com/phetsims/tasks/issues/952.
-In the above example, this would mean creating the HSlider externally then passing it in to the MyNodeTypeWithHSliderInIt
+In the above example, this would mean creating the HSlider externally then passing it in to the `MyNode`
 constructor.

 ### Required fields